AsnaHannan/login_demo/README.md

 # login_demo

 Login Application which includes email/password and Google login.
 This application is calling fake [APIs](https://jsonplaceholder.typicode.com/users).
 It includes Google Maps which is showing addresses of users.
+On user profile screen, four links are there.
+Mail, call, website and maps.

 ## Application looks like

 ![1](https://user-images.githubusercontent.com/85578726/167362829-8d9b0429-34e8-4b75-b011-081336d57ff5.PNG)